fagan2888/returnsseries/README.md

 ```
 import datetime as dt
 steve_jobs_is_ceo = [(dt.datetime(1976, 4, 1), dt.datetime(1985, 9, 16)),
-                     (dt.datetime(1997, 9, 16), dt.datetime(2011, 8,24)),]
+                     (dt.datetime(1997, 9, 16), dt.datetime(2011, 8, 24)),]
 spx.plot_perf(log2=True, shade_dates=steve_jobs_is_ceo)
 ```
 ![plot2](logo/plot2.png "spx.plot_perf(log2=True, shade_dates=steve_jobs_is_ceo)")

-Putting highlights on plots is cool, but we also want it to be informative.
-Like any smart investor you are probably thinking about your risk and what happens to your investments in a bear market.
+Putting highlights on plots is cool, but we want them to be informative.
+Like any smart investor you are probably thinking about your risk, and what happens to your investments in a bear market.

 The *ReturnsSeries* makes it easy to examine bear markets.
 ```